Pedaling for Parkinson's is a cycling program that aims to improve the lives of those living with Parkinson's disease and their caregivers.

 - To support research dedicated to the prevention and treatment of Parkinson's disease.

 - Be over age 30

-- Be diagnosed with Idiopathic Parkinson's Disease
+- Be diagnosed with Idiopathic Parkinson's Disease or other neurological condition

 - Complete and submit consent and medical clearance form